 Problem Solution(s) Can't move individual Lift Caster Assembly.
-Only roll on smooth paved surfaces.
-Grease all fittings Front lift assembly not raising, pump not working.
-Check that the position of the pump valve is set to "raise".
-Briefly open the small air vent valve on the pump, wait until the hissing stops, and reclose.
+Only roll on smooth paved surfaces.Grease all fittings Front lift assembly not raising, pump not working.
+Check that the pump valve is closed (clockwise).
+Briefly open the air vent by completely removing the pump valve, wait until the hissing stops, and reclose.
 Check the hydraulic line and fittings for proper connection and (or) leaks.
 Check hydraulic fluid level in pump.
 Try a different pump on jack to verify (rule out) pump failure.
 Try this pump on different jack to verify (rule out) cylinder failure.
 Follow the procedure in appendix C for bleeding the hydraulic system.
-Can't rotate the rotating toe lift lug. rotating on it, to rotate.
-Lift assembly will not lower, container stuck in raised position.
+Can't rotate the rotating toe lift lug.
+The toe must be fully inserted in the corner fitting, with no load on it, to rotate.
+Grease the toe lug assembly per appendix B. Lift assembly will not lower, container stuck in raised position.
 Be sure to lower two Lift Casters at once (at one end of the container).
 Be sure all lock pins are pulled out and the handles are vertical.
-Briefly open small air vent valve and reclose.
-Be sure pump valve is set to lower.
+Briefly open air vent (remove pump valve) and reclose.
+Be sure pump valve is open (counter-clockwise).
 Be sure to maintain proper lubrication per appendix B. Move the container to a more level surface.
 See troubleshooting solutions for "Lift assembly not raising, pump not working".